‘B&B’s’ Jacqueline MacInnes Wood Wins Emmy For Outstanding Lead Actress In A Drama Series

 — Bold & The Beautiful (@BandB_CBS) May 6, 2019

 Wood also thanked two of her co-stars in her acceptance speech.
-The Bold and the Beautiful fans know that Wood’s character Steffy was involved with both Bill (Don Diamont) and Liam Spencer (Scott Clifton).
+The Bold and the Beautiful fans know that Wood’s character, Steffy, was involved with both Bill (Don Diamont) and Liam Spencer (Scott Clifton).
 “Don Diamont, Scott Clifton, it was so wonderful playing against you.
 You were just wonderful.”

-According to Gold Derby’s analysis, Wood’s submission reel showcased her incredible talent.
-The Bold and the Beautiful’s Steffy Forrester had had an affair with her father-in-law Bill Spencer.
-The reel begins where she begs Liam to forgive her and wants to know if they are still a family.
-The following scene shows Steffy giving birth to their daughter with her husband by her side.
-However, Steffy’s joy is short-lived as Liam wants to have their marriage annulled.
-Steffy pleads with Liam to reconsider, but the next scene shows her disillusioned when she finds out about Liam and Hope (Annika Noelle).
-The final scene shows “Queen Steffy” empowered and letting Liam go for the sake of herself and for Kelly.
+According to Gold Derby‘s analysis, Wood’s submission reel showcased her incredible talent.
+The Bold and the Beautiful‘s Steffy Forrester had engaged in an affair with her father-in-law, Bill Spencer.

+The reel begins as she begs Liam to forgive her, and wants to know if they are still a family.
+The following scene shows Steffy giving birth to their daughter, with her husband by her side.
+However, Steffy’s joy is short-lived.
+Liam wants to have their marriage annulled.
+Steffy pleads with Liam, hoping to get him to reconsider, but the next scene shows her disillusioned when she finds out about Liam and Hope (Annika Noelle).
+The final scene shows “Queen Steffy” empowered, letting Liam go for her own sake — and for Kelly.

 After telling her husband that she loved him and their son, Wood showed her appreciation for her fans.